AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/optimizing-aggregate-loading.md

 ## Snapshotting

 When aggregates live for a long time, and their state constantly changes, they will generate a large amount of events.
 Having to load all these events in to rebuild an aggregate's state may have a big performance impact.
 The snapshot event is a domain event with a special purpose: it summarises an arbitrary amount of events into a single one.
 By regularly creating and storing a snapshot event, the event store does not have to return long lists of events.
-Just the last snapshot events and all events that occurred after the snapshot was made.
+Just the latest snapshot events and all events that occurred after the snapshot was made.

 For example, items in stock tend to change quite often.
 Each time an item is sold, an event reduces the stock by one.
 Every time a shipment of new items comes in, the stock is incremented by some larger number.
 If you sell a hundred items each day, you will produce at least 100 events per day.
 After a few days, your system will spend too much time reading in all these events just to find out whether it should raise an "ItemOutOfStockEvent".
 A single snapshot event could replace a lot of these events, just by storing the current number of items in stock.

 ### Creating a snapshot

-Snapshot creation can be triggered by a number of factors, for example the number of events created since the last snapshot, the time to initialize an aggregate exceeds a certain threshold, time-based, etc. Currently, Axon provides a mechanism that allows you to trigger snapshots based on an event count threshold.
+Snapshot creation can be triggered by a number of factors, for example: the number of events created since the last snapshot, the time to initialize an aggregate exceeds a certain threshold, time-based, etc. Currently, Axon provides a mechanism that allows you to trigger snapshots based on an event count threshold.

 The definition of when snapshots should be created, is provided by the `SnapshotTriggerDefinition` interface.